James Dewar (musician): Biography

 Dewar's career began with Lulu and the Luvvers in the early 1960s.
 His career eventually reached its zenith with the Robin Trower Band, a British rock power trio, after the 1974 release of the album Bridge of Sighs.

 Dewar made his mark as an acclaimed blue-eyed soul singer, performing in front of sold-out stadiums and concert halls at the crest of the 1970s classic rock era.
-The Scot had a rich, powerful voice, with a soulful timbre, and has been regarded by critics as one of the most under-rated rock vocalists.
-His vocal sound was deep, gritty, and resonating, his style shows the influence of Ray Charles and Otis Redding.
+The Scot had a rich, powerful voice, with a soulful timbre and has been regarded by critics as one of the most under-rated rock vocalists.
+His vocal sound was deep, gritty and resonating, his style shows the influence of Ray Charles and Otis Redding.
 Like Paul Rodgers and Frankie Miller, his voice evoked a bluesy, soul-inspired sound.

-Dewar recorded his one solo album, Stumbledown Romancer, during the 1970s, at the height of his career, but it was not released until two decades later.
+Dewar and Trower parted ways in 1983 when Trower was dropped by Chrysalis Records.
+Dewar recorded his one solo album, Stumbledown Romancer, during the 1970s at the height of his career, but it was not released until two decades later.
 He collaborated primarily with former Procol Harum organist Matthew Fisher on the album, with the title track relating a hard-luck story.

 At Dykebar Hospital in Paisley, Scotland, Dewar died in May 2002 of a stroke after years of disability resulting from a rare medical condition, CADASIL, which caused a series of strokes.
 His funeral was held at Paisley's Woodside Crematorium.